Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 ## Executive summary

-This project analyses **10,000 bank customers** to determine where churn is most concentrated.
-MySQL was used to import, validate, clean, and analyse the data, while Tableau Public was used to create an interactive dashboard.
+This project examines **10,000 bank customers** to find where churn is most concentrated.
+I used MySQL to import, validate, clean, and analyse the data, then built an interactive dashboard in Tableau Public.

 The bank’s overall churn rate was **20.37%**.
-The clearest concentrations of churn appeared among customers in Germany, customers aged 40–59, inactive customers, and customers with three or four products.
-A combined segment analysis identified **Germany · Female · Inactive** as the highest-rate segment and **France · Female · Inactive** as the segment contributing the most churned customers among the 12 country-gender-activity combinations.
+Churn was most concentrated among customers in Germany, customers aged 40–59, inactive customers, and customers with three or four products.
+Of the 12 country-gender-activity combinations, **Germany · Female · Inactive** had the highest churn rate, while **France · Female · Inactive** contributed the most churned customers.

 ## Business problem

-Customer churn reduces the value of the bank’s existing customer base and increases pressure to acquire replacement customers.
-A useful retention analysis must identify not only groups with high churn rates, but also groups that contribute meaningful numbers of churned customers.
+Customer churn reduces the value of the bank’s existing customer base and puts more pressure on the bank to acquire replacement customers.
+A useful retention analysis needs to identify groups with high churn rates as well as those that contribute meaningful numbers of churned customers.

 The stakeholder question was: